alexch/codelikethis/public/lessons/www/html.md

 # Intro to HTML

 * Stands for Hyper-Text Markup Language.
-* Every HTML file = one web page.
+* Every HTML file is one web page.
-* Invented by Tim Berners-Lee
+* Invented by Sir Tim Berners-Lee
 * Based on SGML
 * Standard language used for creating web pages.
 * Composed of tags
-* Used in tandem with CSS and JavaScript
+* CSS and JavaScript are designed to work in tandem with HTML
 * HTML is for structuring content.
 It does not perform complex computations.

 # What Is It?

 HTML is a coding language composed of various types of *tags*, also known as *elements*.
 These are what are used to build web pages.
-They are the Lincoln Logs of the Internet.

 * HTML is used to **build** web pages by using **tags**.
 * Web browsers "read" HTML and render it as pretty visual elements for humans.